TanYa-Go/TanjaG.Portfolio/README.md

 ### **Features to be implemented**

-In the future I would like to add an option for admin to be able to add and edit a New Project, new Employment and Education details, the same way it is possibe to add skills and testimonials.
+In the future I would like to add functionality to the dashboard so that admin can Add, Edit  and Delete Projects, Employment details and Education details, the same way it is possibe to add skills and testimonials now.

+I would also like to expand the dashboard to include some statistics about the page and links to the relevant sections available for edit.

+In the future I will also add a separate page for each project to provide more details on what is included in each project, a few more images and demo gifs.

 I would also like to add a contact form so people can have that option as well to contact me without leaving the page.